Meet the Team

 Katherine Miltner is a PhD Candidate at the USC Annenberg School for Communication and Journalism, and a Joint Fellow at the UC Berkeley Center for Technology, Society and Policy and the UC Berkeley Center for Long-Term Cybersecurity.
 Her research focuses on the intersection of technology, identity, and power, and her work has appeared in the peer-reviewed journals Social Media & Society; Science, Technology, and Human Values; International Journal of Communication, First Monday, Feminist Media Studies, and Mobile Media and Communication.

-Andrea Wenzel, Ph.D., is an assistant professor at Temple University and a fellow with Columbia’s Tow Center for Digital Journalism.
+Andrea Wenzel, Ph.D., is an Associate Professor at Temple University and a fellow with Columbia’s Tow Center for Digital Journalism.
 Her research focuses on initiatives attempting to bridge divides of race, class, and politics—including efforts to combine solutions journalism with community engagement.
 Prior to completing her Ph.D. at USC Annenberg, she spent 15 years as a public radio producer, editor, and international media development consultant.

 Diana Lee, Ph.D., is a content strategist passionate about building and amplifying the reach of dynamic, multimedia educational resources.
 For over a decade, she has worked to improve educational access and equity for students and teachers of all ages and backgrounds through research-based program, curriculum, and resource development.

-Beth Boser, Ph.D. received her doctorate from the University of Southern California’s Annenberg School for Communication and Journalism in 2013.
-She is currently an Assistant Professor of Communication Studies at the University of Wisconsin, La Crosse.
+Beth Boser, Ph.D. is an Associate Professor Communication Studies at the University of Wisconsin, La Crosse.
+She received her doctorate from the University of Southern California’s Annenberg School for Communication and Journalism in 2013.
 Her scholarly interests center on gender, reproduction, and social change in rhetorical and mediated contexts.

 Consultants: